All about Kalispell Montana

 Where can I get my news?

 There are several local newspapers which are online and can help you get acquainted with the area before you move here.
-Once you are here, you can arrange for delivery of the actual paper if you so desire.
+Once you are here, you can arrange for delivery of the actual paper if you so desire (and if you are on a road that is on their route).
 The first is the Flathead Beacon which is published in Kalispell and covers news from Northwest Montana.
 In addition to their reporting of news, events, outdoors and arts and entertainment, the publication includes a sometimes humorous view of the police blotter.
 This is a free weekly paper which is available at newspaper racks.
 If you want it delivered, it’s $5.00 per issue with a six month minimum subscription.

 A daily source of information about the area is the Daily Inter Lake, which is also published in Kalispell.
 In addition to local news, sports and classifieds, this paper also includes a section called “The Best of the Flathead” which highlights restaurants, places to stay, local businesses and more.
 Digital and print subscriptions are available.